 While we do not presently anticipate engaging the services of professional firms or other individuals that specialize in business acquisitions on any formal basis, we may engage these firms, including one or more of the underwriter or its respective affiliates, or other individuals in the future, in which event we may pay a finder's fee, consulting fee or other compensation to be determined in an arm's length negotiation based on the terms of the transaction.
 In addition, the underwriter may provide these services without additional compensation.
 We will formally engage a finder only to the extent our management determines that the use of a finder may bring opportunities to us that may not otherwise be available to us or if finders approach us on an unsolicited basis with a potential transaction that our management determines is in our best interest to pursue.
 Payment of a finder's fee is customarily tied to completion of a transaction, in which case any such fee will be paid out of the funds held in the trust account.
-In no event, however, will our sponsor or any of our existing officers or directors, or any entity with which they are affiliated, be paid any finder's fee, consulting fee or other compensation by the company prior to, or for any services they render in order to effectuate, the completion of our initial business combination, other than the potential payment of a finder's fee, which will not be made from the proceeds of this offering held in the trust account prior to the completion of our initial business combination, to one or more independent directors or strategic advisors to the extent such director(s) or strategic advisor(s) render services in connection with locating the target business with which a successful business combination transaction is consummated.
-None of our sponsor, executive officers or directors, or any of their respective affiliates, will be allowed to receive any compensation, finder's fees or consulting fees from a prospective business combination target in connection with
+In no event, however, will our sponsor or any of our existing officers or directors, or any entity with which they are affiliated, be paid any finder's fee, consulting fee or other compensation by the company prior to, or for any services they render in order to effectuate, the completion of our initial business combination, to one or more independent directors or strategic advisors to the extent such director(s) or strategic advisor(s) render services in connection with locating the target business with which a successful business combination is consulting fees from a prospective business combination transaction is consulting fees from a prospective business combination target in connection with a contemplated acquisition of such target by us.